 We’ve all done it.

-What Dr. Google can’t do, however, is diagnose the cause of a condition.
-There’s no substitute for seeing a real doctor (we’re afraid Google’s MD is honorary, at best).
+While searching to learn more about what is ailing you may be a good idea, there’s no substitute for seeing a real doctor (we’re afraid Google’s MD is honorary, at best).

 Plus, getting the scoop on what your neighbors are googling could very well change the way you see them (we’re looking at you, sweaty-palmed Californians).

 While there was a wide range of symptoms that seemed to concern people in each state, most states are googling symptoms that could be related to the cold and flu.

 And that makes sense.
 According to the CDC, adults have an average of two to three colds each year, and pharmaceutical manufacturers produced and distributed 155.3 million doses of flu vaccine during the 2017–2018 flu season.

 Whether this shows concern about these particular illnesses or simply about common symptoms, however, is unclear.

 Meanwhile, the most googled symptom in a full one-fifth of states was stress.
 The American Psychological Association (APA) has been warning Americans of this serious health problem since at least 2007, so it’s no surprise people are “stressed out” over stress.

 Other than the usual culprits of money and work, the current political climate, the future of the nation, and violence and crime round out the top five sources of stress for Americans.